My Name is Sheol

 Che does her best to explain the intensity of her lucid dreams - and the reality of the dream-lover whom she goes out to meet - but she finds little comprehension or understanding.

-Queries have been made as to whether there book is firmly anti-psychiatry.
-The answer is no, but it does make some trenchant criticisms of the way that psychiatry is practiced in the west.
-It does steer close to the the point made by the late (and very great) Terence McKenna:
+Queries have been made as to whether the book is anti-psychiatry.
+The answer is no, but it does offer a stark critique of the way that psychiatry is practiced in the west, steering close to the the point made by the late (and very great) Terence McKenna:

 We have no tradition of shamanism.
 We have no tradition of journeying into these mental worlds.
 We are terrified of madness because the Western mind is a house of cards, and the people who built it know that -